wickandbergamot/wickandbergamot-web3.js/README.md

 Cache build artifacts remotely so that you, others, and the CI server can take advantage of each others' build efforts.

-1. Log the Turborepo CLI into the Wickandbergamot Vercel account
+1. Log the Turborepo CLI into the Wick and Bergamot Vercel account
     ```shell
     pnpm turbo login
     ```